UiPath/assistant-plugin-creator/README.md

 ## Installing/updating a widget

-1. Drag and drop the output onto the main window of a running UiPath Assistant.
+Widgets can be installed locally by a simple drag and drop of the output (`sample-widget.umd.js`) onto the main window of a running UiPath Assistant.
 Widgets are saved to `%APPDATA%/UiPath/widgets`.
-When updating styles, you may need to restart UiPath Assistant.

-## Debugging

-1. Install the widget.
-1. Start Agent desktop with the --debug flag.
-2. Open dev tools with Ctrl+Shift+I.

 ## Changelog